HusseinDStudy/new_adopte1etudiant/PRODUCTION_SETUP.md

 *   A domain name pointing to your server's IP address (optional but recommended for HTTPS).
 *   A Docker Hub account to store and pull the application images.

+## ⚠️ Important Note About Data Persistence

+The automated CI/CD pipeline has been updated to preserve database volumes during deployments.
+However, if you're using an older version of the pipeline, it may delete all production data on each deployment.
+Always verify that your pipeline preserves data before using it in production.

 ---

 ## 1. Server Setup